christian-camille/leeds-crime-data/README.md

 ## Interactive Dashboard

 The dashboard is the centrepiece of this project, offering a high-performance interface for exploring 7+ years of crime data.
-Built with **Leaflet.js** and **noUiSlider**, it leverages optimised GeoJSON layers to deliver smooth transitions between granular heatmaps and administrative ward views, all within the browser.
+Built with **Leaflet.js** and **noUiSlider**, it combines interactive mapping with a dedicated analytics workbench, allowing you to move from spatial exploration into trend and comparison analysis without leaving the browser.

 ### Features
+* **Four dashboard modes**: Switch between **Heatmap**, **Wards**, **Search**, and **Analytics** views depending on whether you want spatial context or analytical detail.
-* **Heatmap Visualisation**: Dynamic density map of crime hotspots.
+* **Heatmap Visualisation**: Dynamic density mapping of crime hotspots with adjustable intensity and sensitivity controls.
+* **Ward Choropleth**: Compare total crime volumes across Leeds wards, with supporting ward ranking panels and detail modals.
-* **Temporal Filtering**: Analyse trends over specific years and months.
+* **Temporal Filtering**: Analyse specific year and month windows using a dual-handle range slider.
-* **Category Filtering**: Isolate specific crime types (e.g., "Burglary").
+* **Category Filtering**: Isolate specific crime types such as Burglary or Violence and sexual offences.
-* **Choropleth Map**: Toggle between heatmap and ward-level density views.
-* **Ward Breakdown**: Top 5 wards by crime count for the selected period.
-* **Postcode Search**: Search a Leeds postcode and see aggregated crimes within 100m, with a type breakdown and map overlay.
+* **Postcode Search**: Search a Leeds postcode, set a **100m to 1km** radius, and view aggregated local totals, top crime type, and a crime breakdown with a map overlay.
+* **Quick Analytics Presets**: Jump straight to the last **3 months**, **6 months**, **12 months**, **2 years**, **5 years**, or the full historical range.
+* **Analytics Summary Cards**: See total crimes, active filter context, leading crime category, and city-centre share for the selected window.
+* **Monthly Trend Chart**: Track how crime levels rise and fall over time, including peak-month and latest-month summaries.
+* **Crime Type Ranking Bars**: Compare the top crime categories by absolute volume and percentage share.
+* **City Centre vs Outer Leeds Comparison**: Split the filtered total between city-centre activity and the rest of Leeds.
+* **Seasonality Matrix**: Identify recurring monthly patterns across the top crime categories with a compact heatmap grid.
+* **Sortable Ward Ranking Table**: Rank wards by total crimes, share of citywide crimes, or change in average monthly crime between the first and second half of the selected range.

+### Analytics View

+The new **Analytics** view turns the dashboard into a lightweight intelligence workbench.
+All visualisations respond to the same crime-type and date filters, so you can move from a broad citywide overview into more focused questions such as:

+* Which offence category dominates the selected period?
+* Are current crime levels concentrated in the city centre or spread across outer Leeds?
+* Which wards are increasing or cooling off relative to the first half of the selected date range?
+* Do certain crime categories show consistent seasonal peaks?

 ### Running the Dashboard